krisnova/.net/content/posts/ego-death.md

 And for who?
 Who was I trying to convince?
 Who was anyone trying to convince?
 We were all here for ourselves and our own selfish reasons.
+Nobody is realistically looking to social media for change.
+Nobody is reading our posts.

+There is no audience.

+We are a collective of depressed authors trying to persuade other equally hopeless authors of our integrity.

 How can anyone farming a void on emptiness internally enact change?
 No wonder hopelessness was creeping in.